256wangliu/pooled-mapping/README.md

    ```
    tetrahymena_thermophila_sb210__mic__2_supercontigs.fasta.zip
    ```
 **Warning: The SB10 assemblies and annotations continue to improve.
-Before you begin your mapping project be sure to check you are working with the most recent assembly and annotation.**
+Before you begin your mapping project be sure to check that you are working with the most recent assembly and annotation.**

 Combine the two provided sequences after unzipping them using cat:
    ```